deBubz/StudyNotes/sac/wk3/note.md

   - e.g uses `A1` or `A0` and they can be both true at the same time, not clear
   - using `!A1&&A0` and fail to consider `!A1&&!A0`
     - its not wrong but SM will become non-deterministic, as the model does not define which of the two true transition will be taken.
-- for convinience, this SM oses `other` condition to indicate the transition that should be taken if none other normal condition is true
+- for convenience, this SM oses `other` condition to indicate the transition that should be taken if none other normal condition is true
 > else statement in transition switch

 [door system]()